jinilover/miscellaneous-notes/Note_on_Haskell.md

 `IORef` provides mutable value in `IO` monad.
 As the name implies, it's reference to some data that allows functions to change this data and these functions must operate in `IO`.
 That is, the data can only be modified by going through `IO`.

 ### `STRef`
-`STRef` provdes mutable value in `ST` monad where the mutable memory is only used internally, i.e. the functions must be operate in `ST`.
+* `STRef` provdes mutable value in `ST s` monad where the mutable memory is only used internally, i.e. the functions must be operate in `ST s`.
+* `s` represents the mutable memory which is set by library or GHC developers.
+* Function such as `runST :: (forall s.
+ST s a) -> a` uses rank-2 polymorphism.
+This implies the function implementation determines `s`.
+It's unlikely to set `s` at the application level.
+* The monadic context is `ST s` and since it's unlikely to have different `s` on the application level, it's unlikely have `ST s1` and `ST s2` in monadic operation to perform the data mutation.

 References:
 * https://wiki.haskell.org/Monad/ST